Living on a Boat #boatlife

 As with living on a Caribbean island, boat life may look like an endless vacation but real life is always with us.
 Bills still must be paid and family obligations don’t just go away.

-So we will start slow, exploring the California coast and the Channel Islands just off of it, then move further out, perhaps to Mexico or north to the Pacific Northwest and Canada.
+So we will start slow, exploring the California coast and the Channel Islands just off of it, then maybe move further out, perhaps to Mexico or north to the Pacific Northwest and Canada.
 We’ll just have to see how it goes.

 As we do, we will certainly be sharing our tales of the high seas.